sylvielsstfr/PhotomCorrectAuxTel/tools/README.md

 - **ViewAverageAtmosphere.ipynb** : View the average atmospheric profile and upper and lower limit

-## Read the LSST throughput
+## Examples that Read the LSST throughput

 Official throughput to use for the internship

 - **PlotSimpleLSSTFilters.ipynb** : very simple system transmission profile

-- **FiltersWithPySynPhot.py** : Use pysynphot to combine system and atmospheric throughput and view the observation.
+- **FiltersWithPySynPhot.py**  or **FiltersWithPySynPhot.ipynb** : Use pysynphot to combine system and atmospheric throughput and view the observation.

 ## Play with Magnitudes units
- - **MyVegaCalib.ipynb** use pysynphot to play with magnitudes, counts,....
+ - **MyVegaCalib.ipynb** use pysynphot to play with magnitudes, counts, using the Vega standard source.

 ## Generate atmospheric profiles with libradtran